james-lunt/Nat_Cat_Events/README.md

 These events often result in significant economic losses, property damage, and can have severe impacts on human life and the environment.

-We are providing a dataset cataloguing media articles on Nat Cat events.
-This dataset was extracted from the **GDELT API**.

 ---

 ## Part 1